lrspeiser/sigmagravity/README.md

 ## Appendix F — Stationary‑phase reduction and phenomenological coherence window (PRD excerpt)

-This appendix collects technical details that motivate the operator structure $\mathbf{g}_{\rm eff}=\mathbf{g}_{\rm bar}[1+K]$ via stationary‑phase reduction and then justifies the Burr‑XII coherence window as a superstatistical phenomenology; it is not a first‑principles derivation of $C(R)$.
+This appendix collects technical details that motivate the operator structure $\mathbf{g}_{\rm eff}=\mathbf{g}_{\rm bar}[1+K]$ via stationary‑phase reduction and then justifies the Burr‑XII coherence window as a superstatistical phenomenology; it is not a first‑principles development of $C(R)$.
 This serves as backup for the kernel form, curl‑free structure, Solar‑System safety, and amplitude scaling between galaxies and clusters.

 ## I. FUNDAMENTAL POSTULATES